 Where else in the world can you enjoy a cup of hot cocoa at a Christmas market, next to an extravagant palace?
 In Berlin of course!

-Schloss Charlottenburg or Charlottenburg Palace was build at the end of the 17th century (more than 400 years ago) and is the largest and most magnificent palace in Berlin.
+Schloss Charlottenburg or Charlottenburg Palace was build at the end of the 17th century (more than 400 years ago) and is the largest and most magnificent palace in the city.

-The dreamy palace is surrounded by beautiful gardens and over the Christmas period, there’s a wonderful Christmas market that is held on the palace grounds itself.
+The dreamy palace is surrounded by beautiful gardens and over the festive period, there’s a wonderful Christmas market that is held on the palace grounds itself.

 We love how this market extends from the pedestrian pavement, right through to the footsteps of the palace.
 It is very spacious and feels less crowded than some of the other markets we’ve been to.

-We also thoroughly enjoy the festive light display that ignites Charlottenburg Palace and gives that extra level of enchantment to one of our favourite Christmas markets in Berlin.
+We also thoroughly enjoy the festive light display that ignites Charlottenburg Palace and gives that extra level of enchantment to one of our favourites in Berlin.

 Related Guide: Are you a photography lover?
 Find out where the most instagrammable places are in the city with our Best Photo Spots in Berlin guide.